Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 After development, wash the dye out and follow up with a good conditioner if you're experiencing any dryness.
 You can then style your new look.

 Need more generalized help using and applying any kind of hair dye?
 You can find it here.

 Maintenance and After-Care

 Pastel hair requires lightening and the use of dyes to achieve.
-This process can be damaging to the hair and that is something that needs to be addressed afterwards in order to keep your hair looking great.
+This process can be damaging to the hair, and that is something that needs to be addressed afterward in order to keep your hair looking great.

 Regardless of which position you find yourself in, unless you dye your hair very frequently and have changed colors a lot in the past, a few simple treatments are all it takes to repair your hair.